Your journey to NatWest

 Compensation settled by way of set-off against a loan or a credit card balance

-If you raise a complaint, dispute or claim with respect to matters relating to Sainsbury’s Bank Personal Loans or Credit Cards arising before 1 May 2025, and the Financial Ombudsman Service or the court awards you compensation, you will be offered the option to set off the amount of compensation awarded against your loan or credit card balance, if this is considered an appropriate solution.
+If you raise a complaint, dispute or claim with respect to matters relating to Sainsbury’s Bank Loans or Credit Cards arising before 1 May 2025, and the Financial Ombudsman Service or the court awards you compensation, you will be offered the option to set off the amount of compensation awarded against your loan or credit card balance, if this is considered an appropriate solution.
 This means that your debt owed to NatWest will be reduced by the amount of the compensation awarded.

 Personal Data and Marketing Permissions